-- 1 Load Microsoft Access or close the current database and click on the OPEN icon in the BACKSTAGE VIEW. - 2 Access the CHAPTER 9 folder of the ACCESS 2010 SUPPORT FILES and open the CHAPTER 9 file as an OPEN READ-ONLY file. - 3 Click on the FILE tab and select SAVE DATABASE AS. - 4 Access your ACCESS STORAGE folder and save the file as CHAPTER 9 COPY and click on the ENABLE CONTENT button.
+- 1 Load Microsoft Access or close the current file and click the FILE tab.
+Select the OPEN OTHER FILES icon in the START window or the OPEN icon in the BACKSTAGE VIEW. - 2 Access the CHAPTER 9 folder of the ACCESS 2013 SUPPORT FILES and open the CHAPTER 9 file as an OPEN READ-ONLY file - 3 Click on the SAVE AS icon in the WARNING BAR under the RIBBON. - 4 Access your STORAGE folder, save the file as CHAPTER 9 COPY and click on the ENABLE CONTENT button.